quicwg/base-drafts/draft-ietf-quic-http.md

 ## Connection Reuse

-HTTP/3 connections are persistent.
+HTTP/3 connections are persistent across multiple requests.
 For best performance, it is expected that clients will not close connections until it is determined that no further communication with a server is necessary (for example, when a user navigates away from a particular web page) or until the server closes the connection.

 Once a connection exists to a server endpoint, this connection MAY be reused for requests with multiple different URI authority components.
 The client MAY send